jcwang587/xdatbus/README.md

 xdc_unwrap(xdc_path=xdb_path)
 ```

-There are also entry points included with the installation for the Command Line Interface (CLI) to perform the same
+There are also entry points included with the installation for the Command Line Interface (CLI) to perform similar
 tasks:

 ```bash